 - Defining roles and responsibilities

-To build a good success plan, you need to keep constantly in touch with a client.
+To build a good succession plan, you need to keep constantly in touch with a client.
 And it means a lot of questions!
 Here’s what you should focus on during the discussion:

-- WHY: What is a success?
+- WHY: What is success?
 What are your top strategic priorities?